Least of the great powers: Overview

-Following the civil war and the economic depression caused by World War II, Italy enjoyed an economic miracle, promoted European unity, joined NATO and became an active member of the European Union.
+Following the Italian Civil War and the economic depression caused by World War II, Italy enjoyed an economic miracle, promoted European unity, joined NATO and became an active member of the European Union.
 Italy was granted a United Nations trust territory to administer Somaliland in 1950.
 When Somalia became independent in 1960, Italy's eight-decade experience with colonialism ended.

 For most of the second half of the 20th century, the Christian Democrats dominated the Italian political landscape pursuing a foreign policy aimed at strengthening East–West dialogue.
 As a consequence of that, Italy decided to build close relations with the Arab world and the USSR despite being part of the free world.

 In 1962, Prime Minister Amintore Fanfani favoured the compromise between the US and the Soviet Union during the Cuban Missile Crisis by removing the Jupiter ballistic missiles from Italian soil.

 David Cameron, Barack Obama, Angela Merkel, François Hollande and Matteo Renzi.
 Italy is the least great power of the "Quint".

 In the 80s, under the leadership of the socialist Bettino Craxi, Italy acted as an aggressive regional power in the Mediterranean.
 Craxi warned Gaddafi of the 1986 United States bombing of Libya, allowing him to survive the attack, and ordered the Italian intelligence services to plan a coup d'état in Tunisia supporting the instalment of Zine El Abidine Ben Ali as the new president of the country.

 Giulio Andreotti was the last Christian Democrat to serve as Prime Minister between 1989 and 1992.
 Despite being hostile to German reunification, he became one of the fathers of the Maastricht Treaty along with German Chancellor Helmut Kohl and French President François Mitterrand, often in contrast with Margaret Thatcher.